eckart/idris-tutorial/Overview.md

 ```
    you can (in emacs) type in C-c C-s with the cursor on the type definition
-   and haskell will supply a template definition like this
+   and Idris will supply a template definition like this

        defineMe : Day -> Day
        defineMe x = ?defineMe_rhs

-   haskell has choosen a default name for the variable containing the argument _x_
+   Idris has choosen a default name for the variable containing the argument _x_
    and this strange `?defineMe_rhs`.
 It stands (unsurprisingly) for the right hand side
    of `defineMe`.
 A variable beginning with a __?__ is called a _metavariable_ or a _hole_.
    Metavariables stand for something to be done.